 In 2018, Professors Yang and Mochizuki published Memory, Identity and Commemorations of World War II: Anniversary Politics in Asia Pacific.
-The book, edited by the professors, can be purchased here.
+The book can be purchased here.

 From the publisher: